isomerpages/mlaw-lab/_legal-services/0a-what-types-of-cases-are-handled-by-lab.md

 .image img{max-width:100%;}
 </style>
-What types of cases are handled by LAB?ef
+What types of cases are handled by LAB?
 ---

 <div class="image"><img src="/images/1399988115437.jpg"></div>